Coinbase to be listed on Nasdaq in cryptocurrency milestone | DW | 14.04.2021

 Coinbase, the biggest US cryptocurrency exchange, is set to list on the Nasdaq on Wednesday, marking a milestone in the economic journey of virtual currencies.

-The listing is the biggest yet of a cryptocurrency company, with the San Francisco-based firm saying last month that private market transactions had valued the company at around $68 billion (€57 billion) this year, versus $5.8 billion in September.
+The listing is the biggest yet of a cryptocurrency company, with the San Francisco-based firm saying last month that private market transactions made the company valued at around $68 billion (€57 billion) this year, versus $5.8 billion in September.

 On Tuesday, the Nasdaq set a reference price for the company, which will be listed under the symbol COIN, at $250 a share.
 Taking into account shares in circulation, stock options and restricted shares, Coinbase's overall valuation will begin at $65.3 billion.
 Nearly 115 million Coinbase shares will be put on the market to start.

 Bitcoin, the biggest cryptocurrency, hit a record high of over $63,000 on Tuesday.
-The currency has more than doubled this year as large investors from Goldman Sachs to Morgan Stanley, and Tesla have warmed up to the asset.
+The currency has more than doubled this year as large investors from Goldman Sachs to Morgan Stanley to Tesla have warmed up to the asset.

-The high figures for the Coinbase listing, make it the biggest new US stock market entrant since Uber in 2019.
-Coinbase chose a direct listing, which does not allow it to raise new funds, but offers current shareholders -- founders, employees and historical investors -- the choice to sell their stocks on the market.
+The high figures for the Coinbase listing make it the biggest new US stock market entrant since Uber in 2019.
+Coinbase chose a direct listing, which does not allow it to raise new funds, but offers current shareholders — founders, employees and historical investors — the choice to sell their stock on the market.

-Spotify, Slack, Palantir and Roblox have also used this method for their start on Wall Street.
+Spotify, Slack, Palantir and Roblox have also used this method for their Wall Street start.

 Despite the listing, however, experts still question the long-term sustainability of the market.
 "We think there is a lot of frenzy and exuberance in everything that looks like crypto," Olivier Marciot, a portfolio manager at Unigestion, which oversees assets worth $22.6 billion, told Reuters.